 The primary concerns with vermiculite in your home are safety, unexpected expenses, resale value, and high heating & cooling costs.
 While undisturbed vermiculite may not cause an immediate health hazard, one cannot predict when the presence of vermiculite will cause a simple repair or home improvement to become a major expense.
 This is why few home buyers will close without the seller first remediating the vermiculite attic insulation.

-Asbestos related diseases are real and television commercials urging those that have been exposed to asbestos to obtain legal advise are common.
-While billions of dollars have been paid out for asbestos related health claims, the ZAI Trust settlement exceeds $140 million solely for the removal of vermiculite insulation in U.S. homes.
+Asbestos-related diseases are real and television commercials urging those that have been exposed to asbestos to obtain legal advice are common.
+While billions of dollars have been paid out for asbestos-related health claims, the ZAI Trust settlement exceeds $140 million solely for the removal of vermiculite insulation in U.S. homes.
 The next time someone tells you vermiculite is not a hazard, ask yourself, “Could $140 million possibly be wrong”?
 The asbestos found in vermiculite is extremely friable and is the most dangerous type (amphibole) of asbestos.
 Once vermiculite is disturbed millions of asbestos fibers become airborne.
-Consider this statement from research titled, “Zonolite Attic Insulation Exposure Studies” where even the suggested method for removal by the manufacturer (Grace) created a very unsafe condition.
+Consider this statement from research titled, “Zonolite Attic Insulation Exposure Studies” where even the suggested method for removal by the manufacturer (Grace) created a very unsafe condition

 Resale Value of Your Home:

-With the availability of 55% reimbursement from the ZAI Trust most realtors and home inspectors are properly identifying vermiculite and informing their clients on the facts related to vermiculite.
+With the availability of 55% reimbursement from the ZAI Trust, most realtors and home inspectors are properly identifying vermiculite and informing their clients of the facts related to vermiculite.